krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

               If no expression is provided, all principal names are printed.
               If the expression does not contain an "@" character, an "@" character followed by the local realm is appended  to  the expression.

-                 .. note:: Requires the *list* priviledge.
+                 .. note:: Requires the *list* privilege.

               Aliases::